-1. Describe how the school ensures its core instructional programs and materials are aligned to Florida's standards course/grade/level to assure continuity and economy throughout the district.
+1. Describe how the school ensures its core instructional programs and materials are aligned to Florida's standards

+Core instructional materials and programs are selected from the list of state approved adoptions.
+It is also the intent of the Nassau County School District that textbooks be selected for district-wide use by course/grade/level to assure continuity and economy throughout the district.
 Media materials should be selected to provide enrichment and curriculum support taking into consideration the varied needs, interests, and abilities of the school population.
 School Textbook Selection Committees include representatives of faculty, parents and community members.